skellis46/slipbox/pressure, stress and strain - the body in time.md

 There's a simple game to play.
 I first read about it in Andri Snaer Magnason's _On Time and Water_.
 The game is to answer the question: "When is someone you will love still going to be alive?"[@magnason-2021-time p.308]

 Here's my version.
 My grandmother, Gladys Eastwood, was born in December 1913.
 Here she is singing.
-Gladys gave birth to my mother, Gabrielle Eastwood-Ellis in 1937.
+Gladys gave birth to my mother, Gabrielle Eastwood-Ellis, in 1937.
 Here she is in 1960.
 I was born in 1968, and here I am in about 1973.
-My niece Rebecca was in 1980; and Rebecca's daughter -- my great niece -- Zoe Ellis-Craig was born in 2016.
+My niece Rebecca was born in 1980; and Rebecca's daughter -- my great niece -- Zoe Ellis-Craig was born in 2016.
 If we imagine that Zoe lives until she is 90 then this would mean she would die in 2106.

 Gladys: 1913 - 2005
 Gabrielle: 1937 - 2021